zeelsheladiya/OurDB-Database/README.md

 - All data files in encrypted format
 - Connect this database with your application with just onelineofcode
 - Works in both application console and GUI
-- Database import and export is super easy
+- Database import and export is easy
 - Shared database without any connection string or anyextra connection
 - Add your own module in the database for the query process
 - Run this database